Wedding Photography at Castell Coch Near Cardiff in South Wales

 Back outside the castle, this time together as husband and wife.

 Careful now!
-The gaps in the wood on the drawbridge can be tricky for those wearing heels to negotiate.
+The gaps in the wood on the drawbridge can be tricky to navigate for those wearing heels.

 There’s no finer place for a group wedding portrait than with Castell Coch’s imposing presence in the background.